grosalesr/github-pages-playground/docs/deployment.md

     a.
 Step #3 is not needed since it will create another certificate

-### Cluster's node communication

-Use the following commands to add to the keystore the password used in the previous section, Secure cluster's nodes communication: password = `changeme`

-`/usr/share/elasticsearch/bin/elasticsearch-keystore add xpack.security.transport.ssl.keystore.secure_password`
-`/usr/share/elasticsearch/bin/elasticsearch-keystore add xpack.security.transport.ssl.truststore.secure_password`
-`/usr/share/elasticsearch/bin/elasticsearch-keystore add xpack.security.http.ssl.keystore.secure_password`
-`/usr/share/elasticsearch/bin/elasticsearch-keystore add xpack.security.http.ssl.truststore.secure_password`

 ### LDAP

-For LDAP to work and not having the password in plain text, the Keystore is being used to store the password.

-Use the following command to save the password:
+Use the following command to store the password in the keystore:

 `/usr/share/elasticsearch/bin/elasticsearch-keystore add xpack.security.authc.realms.ldap.ldap.secure_bind_password`